jpaulm/drawfbp/README.md

 All Releases from v2.15.10 on require the `math.geom2d` jar file from Maven.

 At this point in time (Nov.
 2019), the Maven download may result in a NoClassDefFoundError (DegeneratedLine2DException).
-In this case, download the jar file in Releases, or in `build\libs`.
+In this case, use the jar file in Releases, or in `build\libs`, instead.

 Now, all you have to do to run one of the recent releases is to position to your DrawFBP folder, and enter: